Beata Mierzwa: The Beauty of Science

 Inside every one of us lies a tiny universe that makes all life possible–a world too small for our eyes that is not only fascinating but also amazingly beautiful.
 My art invites you to discover biology from a unique angle, highlighting the depth, complexity, and beauty of the magical world inside every living being.

-“I am a molecular biologist and artist who combines science, art, and fashion to share the beauty of biology with the world.
-My curiosity about the wonders of life inspired me to pursue a career in research, and spending time behind the microscope allowed me to appreciate the beauty of biology.
+“I am a molecular biologist and artist who combines science, art and fashion to share the beauty of biology with the world.
 I discovered that creativity is an integral part of both science and art, and that combining these passions creates a unique and innovative way to communicate scientific concepts.

 My artwork focuses on the molecular level, showing processes that make all life possible.
 Each illustration requires breaking down the essence of complex scientific information and translating it into aesthetic visuals, using metaphor and abstract imagery that highlight biological concepts in intuitive ways.
-I create my artwork by making a detailed pencil drawing on paper, adding colors and scientific data digitally.
-I also design science-inspired fashion printed with drawings and microscopy to share visually stunning scientific images with the world–offering a glimpse of what has fascinated scientists and scholars for centuries.
+I also design science-inspired fashion printed with drawings and microscopy to share visually stunning scientific images with the world—offering a glimpse of what has fascinated scientists and scholars for centuries.

 Beata Mierzwa, Microscopy Dress at the Vienna Science Ball, 2017